votca/votca/papers/v2024/paper.md

 One can perform a singular value decomposition of the Jacobian $A$ to determine an initial value for $\lambda$[@rosenberger_comparison_2016].
 As a rule of thumb $\lambda$ should at least be at the order of the smallest singular values squared.

-### IIE method
+### Iterative Integral Equation method

-The iterative integral equation (IIE) methods are similar to IMC in that they also aim at reconstructing the RDF of a fine-grained reference system with an effective pair potential.
+The iterative integral equation methods are similar to IMC in that they also aim at reconstructing the RDF of a fine-grained reference system with an effective pair potential.
 The main difference is in the construction of the Jacobian, which is approximated in IIE methods from integral equation theory.[@delbaryGeneralizedNewtonIteration2020]
 For a molecular fluid, where each molecule is mapped to a single bead, using the Ornstein-Zernicke equation and the hypernetted-chain closure, one arrives at the Jacobian inverse with the form of
 \begin{equation}\label{eq:dudg}